Renewables

 Share

-The results of exploration at the Vinkovci GT-1 well confirmed the area’s significant geothermal potential, Croatian Hydrocarbon Agency said.
-Maximum temperature is 131 degrees.
+The results of exploration at the Vinkovci GT-1 well have confirmed the area’s significant geothermal potential, Croatian Hydrocarbon Agency said.
+Maximum temperature is 131 degrees Celsius.

-Vinkovci is the third location in Croatia with positive results, after reservoir temperatures exceeding 100 degrees Celsius were confirmed in Velika Gorica and Osijek, Croatian Hydrocarbon Agency revealed.
+Vinkovci is the third location in Croatia with positive results, as reservoir temperatures exceeding 100 degrees were earlier confirmed in Velika Gorica and Osijek, Croatian Hydrocarbon Agency revealed.
 The activities are part of a wider project to develop geothermal potential for district heating for six cities and towns.

 “The positive findings of the geothermal exploration in Vinkovci, after Velika Gorica and Osijek, are proof that Croatia has significant geothermal potential and the knowledge to use it.
 Croatian Hydrocarbon Agency is bringing concrete results through its systematic approach and exploration investment, creating the foundations for further projects for renewable energy sources.
 Namely, geothermal energy is not only a stable and clean source, but a strategic resource that can contribute to the security of energy supply in Croatia.
 The results show at the same time that Croatian experts can independently and effectively conduct complex energy projects,” President of the Management Board Marijan Krpan said.